WALIDAADI/Space-Missions-Dashbord/README.md

 <img src="Dashboard.png" width="900" height="600">

-## Data Sources
-This dashboard is built using data sourced from Maven Analytics, ensuring rich and reliable information.

 ## How to Use
 Opening the Dashboard: Launch the .pbix file using Microsoft Power BI Desktop or the Power BI service.
 Interacting with Visualizations: Click on different elements of the dashboard to refine the displayed information.